 Modelling different scenarios via a multi-agent system simulation can highlight behaviour patterns that emerge over time.

 When multi-agent systems are used to process lots of real-world data from an emerging situation such as an outbreak, it can allow civil servants, doctors, and organisations to create malleable models of different potential scenarios.
 These simulations reveal non-obvious outcomes, which otherwise may have gone unnoticed allowing leaders to make informed decisions.
-An illustrative example of this is Using Agent-Based Models in Contagion Modelling.

 UK Multi-Agent Systems Symposium At The Turing Institute